ncp38/cs142-s25/projects/proj1/index.md

 		statements...
 	}
 	```
-	The code above is legal, however the comparison will sometimes work correctly and sometimes not (it will be clear later).
+	The code above is legal, however the comparison will sometimes work correctly and sometimes not (we'll learn about this later).

 	The correct way to compare `String`s in Java for equality or inequality is:
 	```java